hexagontk/hexagon/hexagon_site/pages/developer_guide.md

+# Concepts

+* *Port*: interface for a task, does not aim to cover all possible use cases (only the most used things) you could need to access underlying technology, and that is fine.
+* *Adapter*: implementation of a functionality for a given product/technology.
+* *Manager*: singleton object to manage a cross toolkit aspect.
+Serialization, Injection or Settings.

 # Toolkit Structure

 The project is composed by modules, each module provide a single functionality.
 There are three kind of modules:

 * The ones that provide a functionality that does not depend on different implementations, like [hexagon_scheduler] or [hexagon_core].
+Their name always start with the `hexagon_` prefix.
+These modules can depend on several Ports, but never on Adapters (see below).
 * Modules that define a "Port": these are interfaces to a feature that may have different implementations (ie: [port_http_server] or [port_store]).
 They can not be used by themselves and in their place, an adapter implementing them should be added to the list of dependencies.
+These modules names start with the `port_` prefix.
+Ports are independent from each other.
 * Adapter modules, which are Port implementations for a given tool. [store_mongodb] and [messaging_rabbitmq] are examples of this type of modules.

-All ports are independent from each other.
-Some modules can depend on several Ports, however dependencies to Adapters won't be allowed.
+Adapter names must start with their port name.

 [hexagon_scheduler]: /hexagon_scheduler/index.html
 [hexagon_core]: /hexagon_core/index.html